|

 human who is exposed to it if only briefly.
 Its Caribbean vernacular name in several languages, "death apple", is far from being a bluff.

-First two photographs: Camuy, north-western Puerto Rico.
+First photograph: Camuy, north-western Puerto Rico.

 Omphalea triandra.
 Windsor, north-central Jamaica.